AK97/mancala/README.md

 Python3 version of the board game [Mancala](https://harriscenter.org/wp-content/uploads/2020/03/mancala_rules.pdf).
 This implementation should work well for building and testing artificial intelligence models.

 Traditionally, Mancala is played with 14 holes, each player having 6 in play and 1 hole for captured stones.
 Each hole in play begins with 4 stones.
 Here, the number of holes and the starting number of stones can both be customized, as well as starting positions and scores - hence **Mancala+**.
-This allowed for more varied gameplay and an enhanced environment for AI modules.
+This allows for more varied gameplay and an enhanced environment for AI modules.

 The game should be able to easily connect to any front-end graphical interface by utilizing the available methods.